datafolklabs/cement/doc/source/dev/args.rst

     * :ref:`ArgParseArgumentHandler <cement2.ext.ext_argparse>`

+Please reference the :ref:`IArgument <cement2.core.arg>` interface
+documentation for writing your own argument handler.

 Overriding Default Argument Settings
 ------------------------------------

 There are currently no default configuration settings for argument handlers.
-That said, alternative argument handler may have defaults that can be overridden.
+That said, alternative argument handlers may have defaults that can be overridden.
 This would be done the same as for any other handler:

 .. code-block:: python